Physical evidence

 DEFINITION: Objects that are identifiable through several of the senses and are often used to prove facts in a court of law, such as establishing that a crime has been committed or a defective product has caused harm.

-SIGNIFICANCE: Forensic scientists analyze physical evidence collected from crime scenes and other locations to determine whether and how the evidence is relevant to criminal and civil investigations.
+SIGNIFICANCE: Forensic scientists analyze physical evidence collected from crime scenes and other locations to determine whether it is relevant to criminal and civil investigations and, if so, then how.
 Physical evidence may link suspects to crimes or civil wrongs or exonerate innocent people.

-Generally, physical is defined as nonliving, although the sources of such evidence may be humans, animals, or plants.
-Body fluids—such as blood, semen, and saliva—and the DNA (deoxyribonucleic acid) extracted from them are examples of biological or serological evidence that may be considered physical evidence.
-Physical evidence is often divided into class evidence, which can be linked only to a type (or class) of items, and individual evidence, which can be linked to a specific individual, item, or civil wrong.
+Generally, physical evidence includes tangible material used in investigations.
+It was traditionally defined as nonliving, although the sources of such evidence may be humans, animals, or plants.
+Body fluids—such as blood, semen, and saliva—and the DNA (deoxyribonucleic acid) extracted from them are examples of biological (formerly serological) evidence that may be considered physical evidence.
+Physical evidence is often divided into class evidence, which can be linked only to a type (or class) of items, and individual evidence, which, under certain conditions, can be linked to a specific individual, item, or civil wrong.

 Physical evidence may include things that can be seen, whether with the naked eye or through the use of magnification or other analytical tools.
-Some of this evidence is categorized as impression evidence, including bite marks, fingerprints, footprints, knife cuts, tire tracks, and tool marks.
-Pattern evidence, a subcategory of physical evidence, might include blood spatter and burn patterns.
-Trace evidence is, in most cases, microscopic physical evidence that includes fibers, flakes, gunshot and bomb residue, hair, paint, plastic, pollen, soil, dust, and small fragments of physical objects such as glass, fingernails, fluids, and wood.
-Trace evidence might also include poisons that can be discovered only through body organ and tissue sampling.
+Some of this evidence is categorized as impression evidence, including fingerprints, footprints, knife cuts, tire tracks, and tool marks; bite mark analysis, although historically included, is now widely questioned due to concerns about scientific reliability.
+Pattern evidence, a subcategory of physical evidence, might include bloodstain pattern analysis and fire or burn patterns.
+Trace evidence is, in most cases, microscopic physical evidence that includes fibers, flakes, gunshot and explosive residue, hair, paint, plastic, pollen, soil, dust, and small fragments of physical objects such as glass and wood; fingernails and fluids may be considered trace or biological evidence depending on the context.
+Trace or chemical evidence might also include poisons that can be discovered through toxicological analysis of body fluids, body organs, and tissue sampling.

-Some physical evidence may be detected by smell or taste, often through the use of trained dogs.
+Some physical evidence may be detected by smell, often through the use of trained dogs.
 Such evidence might include accelerants, bombs, chemicals, and drugs.
 Among the most obvious kinds of physical evidence are weapons and other objects used to commit crimes, such as blunt instruments, guns and bullets, knives, ropes, and ligatures.
-Forged or altered documents are also physical evidence, as are actual objects or defective parts that caused harm in civil cases.
+Forged or altered documents may be considered as physical evidence when their material characteristics (such as paper, ink, or alterations) are examined, as are actual objects or defective parts that caused harm in civil cases.

-Forensic scientists are sometimes involved in gathering evidence of cyber crimes and civil wrongs committed with the use of computers.
+Forensic scientists are sometimes involved in gathering evidence of cybercrimes and civil wrongs committed with the use of computers.
 Although digital data evidence is not technically physical evidence, the physical objects used to create and transmit such data evidence are.
-Thus, physical evidence includes computer hardware and peripherals as well as electronic devices such as cell phones, tablets, and personal digital assistants.
+Thus, physical evidence includes computer hardware and peripherals as well as electronic devices such as cell phones, tablets, and other digital devices.

-Among the types of evidence generally not considered to be physical evidence are testimonial evidence from eyewitnesses, documentary evidence such as drawings or diagrams depicting crime scenes, digital evidence, audio evidence, and behavioral evidence from profiling.
+Among the types of evidence generally not considered to be physical evidence are testimonial evidence from eyewitnesses and behavioral evidence from profiling, while documentary evidence, such as drawings or diagrams depicting crime scenes, digital evidence, and audio evidence, is often classified separately, even though it may exist in physical or stored form.

 Bibliography

 Byrd, Mike.
 Crime Scene Evidence: A Guide to the Recovery and Collection of Physical Evidence.
-Wildomar, Calif.: Staggs, 2001.
+Staggs, 2001.

 Fisher, Barry A. J., and David R. Fisher.
 Techniques of Crime Scene Investigation.
-8th ed.
-Boca Raton, Fla.: CRC Press, 2012.
+8th ed., CRC Press, 2012.

 Lee, Henry C., and Howard A. Harris.
 Physical Evidence in Forensic Science.
-3d ed.
-Tucson, Ariz.: Lawyers & Judges Publishing, 2011.
+3rd ed., Lawyers & Judges Publishing, 2011.

 Osterburg, James W., and Richard H. Ward.
 Criminal Investigation: A Method for Reconstructing the Past.
-7th ed.
-Waltham, Mass.: Anderson, 2014.
+7th ed., Anderson, 2014.

 Owen, David.
 Hidden Evidence: Forty True Crimes and How Forensic Science Helped Solve Them.
-Richmond Hill, Ont.: Firefly Books, 2000.
+Firefly Books, 2000.